Posterior Contraction for Sparse Neural Networks in Besov Spaces with Intrinsic Dimensionality

 \textbf{Frequentist works.} Under the frequentist paradigm, \citet{schmidt2020nonparametric} showed that a carefully constructed DNN estimator achieves the near-minimax optimal rate over H\"older classes, provided that the network architecture has sufficient depth and sparsity adapted to the underlying function complexity.
 Their result extends to composite structures, encompassing a wide range of structured function classes, including additive models. \citet{suzuki2018adaptivity} further extended these results to Besov spaces, and \citet{suzuki_deep_2021} demonstrated that DNNs mitigate the curse of dimensionality by adapting to anisotropic smoothness and composite structures in Besov spaces.
 In contrast to the aforementioned works that utilize sparse networks, \citet{kohler2021rate} investigated dense NNs for composite H\"older spaces.
 Collectively, these frequentist results demonstrate that DNNs can achieve optimal convergence rates under appropriately specified conditions.
 However, attaining such optimality requires careful tuning of the network architecture to the underlying function complexity, and rate-adaptive results are currently not available.

 \textbf{Bayesian works.} The Bayesian literature remains comparatively limited.
 A pioneering contribution by \citet{polson2018posterior} established that BNNs equipped with spike-and-slab priors achieve optimal posterior contraction over H\"older classes.
 This work was extended to Besov spaces by \citet{lee2022asymptotic}, who considered both spike-and-slab and continuous shrinkage priors, although the application of shrinkage priors remains largely limited. \citet{kong2024posterior} obtained similar results using dense networks with non-sparse priors, further extending the theory to composite H\"older spaces.
-To our knowledge, the only Bayesian work that addresses both anisotropic and composite Besov spaces is \citet{castillo2024posterior}.
-However, this work mainly employed the fractional posterior \citep{bhattacharya2019Bayesian,yang2020alpha} to circumvent complexity issues, and the standard posterior distribution under the fully Bayesian paradigm has been explored only under strong restrictions.
-Nonetheless, in contrast to frequentist approaches, all these Bayesian methods exhibit rate adaptation: optimal posterior contraction rates are obtained without requiring prior knowledge of the smoothness level.
+To the best of our knowledge, the only Bayesian study that considers anisotropic Besov spaces is \citet{castillo2024posterior}.
+However, that work primarily employs the fractional posterior approach \citep{bhattacharya2019Bayesian,yang2020alpha}, and the standard posterior under the fully Bayesian framework has been investigated only under strong restrictions.
+Moreover, they focused on H\"older classes in the composite setting, and, to our knowledge, no Bayesian study has yet considered composite structures within anisotropic Besov spaces.
+Despite this limited scope, these Bayesian approaches achieve rate adaptation, attaining optimal posterior contraction without prior knowledge of the smoothness level.